johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 138.0.3351.95: July 16, 2025

+Fixed various bugs, feature updates and performance issues for Stable Channel.

+### Feature updates

+- ***Microsoft Edge policies to manage Shadow IT**.
+This feature restricts access to non-Microsoft Generative AI tools using Edge policies.
+Using the WebContentFilteringBlockedCategories policy, admins can restrict access to other LLMs (except Copilot Chat) along with all browsers (except Microsoft Edge).
+This helps admins address the shadow IT problem, which is the use of Gen AI tools without oversight of IT admins in the organization.
+Some of these Gen AI apps can cause data loss and do not comply with the organization's security policies.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#july-16-2025).

 ## Version 138.0.3351.83: July 10, 2025

 Fixed various bugs and performance issues for Stable Channel.